Popcorn-Limited/vaultcraft-sdk/docs/vaultController.md

 ```

 ## Methods
+### Change Adapter

 ### `proposeVaultAdapters(vaults: Address[], adapters: Address[], options: WriteOptions): Promise<Hash>`

-Proposes new adapters for the given vaults.
-Caller must be creator of the vaults.
-Adapter must exist in the CloneRegistry (Be deployed through the VaultController)
+Proposes a new adapter for the selected vaults.
+The adapters must have been previuosly deployed through VaultCrafts protocol.
+ERC-4626 compliant contracts from other protocols can not be used.
+Adapters can be used for multiple vaults though. <br/>
+The account calling this function must be the `creator` (owner) of all selected vaults.

 ```ts
 const txHash = vaultController.proposeVaultAdapters(["0x5d344226578DC100b2001DA251A4b154df58194f", "0x3D04Aade5388962C9A4f83B636a3a8ED63ea5b4D"],["0x612465C8d6F1B2Bc85DF43224a8A3b5e04F634fc", "0xE48d33e869f874D6BEe3701beF22ae72c60A3b3c"]);
 // txHash = "0xb315ebed9539d8f46c1b3f95a538ff38db9716f83fd37789d2458f2b6c812bb6"
 ```

 ### `changeVaultAdapters(vaults: Address[], options: WriteOptions): Promise<Hash>`

-Changes the adapters for given vaults.
-This will move the funds from the old adapter into the new one.
-Anyone can call this given there is a proposed adapter set in the vault.
-Resets proposed adapters.
+Sets the previously proposed adapters as the new active adapters for selected vaults.
+This will move all funds from the old adapter into the new one.
+Anyone can call this function once new adapters were proposed and the `vault.quitPeriod()` has passed (`now() > vault.proposedAdapterTime() + vault.quitPeriod()`).
+This function takes fees before setting the new fee structure.
+The function will also reset `vault.proposedAdapter()` and `vault.proposedAdapterTime()`.

 ```ts
 const txHash = vaultController.changeVaultAdapters(["0x5d344226578DC100b2001DA251A4b154df58194f", "0x3D04Aade5388962C9A4f83B636a3a8ED63ea5b4D"]);